 Changing gears: Fast-lane design for accelerated innovation in memory organisations

-Johan Oomen, Netherlands Institute for Sound and Vision, The Netherlands, Maarten Brinkerink, Netherlands Institute for Sound and Vision, Netherlands, Bouke Huurnink, Netherlands Institute for Sound and Vision, Netherlands, Josefien Schuurman, Netherlands Institute for Sound and Vision, Netherlands
+Johan Oomen, Netherlands Institute for Sound and Vision, The Netherlands, Maarten Brinkerink, Netherlands Institute for Sound and Vision, The Netherlands, Bouke Huurnink, Netherlands Institute for Sound and Vision, The Netherlands, Josefien Schuurman, Netherlands Institute for Sound and Vision, The Netherlands

 AbstractAudiovisual archives are embracing the opportunities offered by digitisation for managing their work processes and offering new services to a wide array of user groups.
 Organisation strategy, working processes, and software development need to be able to support a culture where innovation can flourish.
 Some institutions are beginning to adopt the concept of "two-speed IT.”
 The core strategy aims to accommodate two tracks simultaneously: foundational but “slow,” and innovative but flexible and “fast."
 This paper outlines the rationale behind the two-speed IT strategy.
 It highlights a specific implementation at the Netherlands Institute for Sound and Vision, a large audiovisual archive and museum.
 Two-speed IT is enabling Sound and Vision to reach its business objectives.

 Keywords: strategy, participatory culture, infrastructure, innovation, asset management, software development